box/t3js/docs/guides/modules.md

 });
 ```

 The `onclick()` method is automatically called when a click happens inside of the module's element.
 The event object is a DOM-normalized object so that it is the same in all browsers, including Internet Explorer 8.
-The second argument is the nearest element with a `data-type` attribute specified and the third argument is the value of `data-type` on that element.
-You can pull any additional information off of the event object as necessary to take the correct course of action.
-In this example, the code is using `elementType` to determine what to do next.
+The second argument is the nearest ancestor element with a `data-type` attribute specified and the third argument is the value of `data-type` on that element.
+When an event occurs, checks to see if it has a `data-type` attribute, and if not, it checks its parent, and continues until it either finds an element with a `data-type` attribute or it reaches the module element.

+You can pull any additional information off of the `event` object as necessary to take the correct course of action.
+In the previous example, the code is using `elementType` to determine what to do next.
 This is the most common use case.

 Note that not all events are supported.
 Specifically, we support most events that bubble and do not support any events that don't bubble.
 The most notable events that don't bubble and are therefore not support are `focus` and `blur`.